moehami/hugo/content/posts/airfood-recipe.md

 </body>
 </html>

 This blog post provides a brief introduction to airfood recipes and their benefits.
-It also highlights a helpful resource (Air Fryer Wonder) to explore a wider variety of air fryer recipes.
+It also highlights a helpful resource (<a href="https://airfryerwonder.com/airfood-recipe/" target="_blank" />Air Fryer Wonder</a>) to explore a wider variety of air fryer recipes.